 2. Step up in your role as a care coordinator.

 Now that every state allows for some form of direct access, rehab therapists can begin to step away from their previous roles as adjunct providers and into their roles as care coordinators.
 As WebPT’s Brooke Andrus explained in this post, the physician-therapist referral relationship isn’t nearly as cut and dried as it once was.
 Because patients in most states can now see a therapist first, therapists can market directly to patients and then refer their patients out—when necessary.
+(To learn effective strategies for marketing to those patients, download our free modern PT marketing guide.)
 And that changes the dynamic of the relationship dramatically.
 After all—as I wrote here—therapists are no longer “buttering up physicians with treats in order to score referrals.”
 Instead, “you’re developing a mutually beneficial relationship between two healthcare professionals on equal footing—one that ultimately ensures exceptional patient care.”
 Now, doesn’t that sound better?